Palneelvaya/Pellet-Extruder/README.md

 | YYYY-MM-DD | [Link](#) | *Brief note on relevance* |

 ### 3.2 Key Decisions & Changes
-- decided to go with old carriage plate and mount PE using standoffs as the new design will hinder the X-axis movements.
+- decided to go with the previously designed carriage plate and mount PE using standoffs as the new design will hinder the X-axis movements.
 -

 ### 3.3 Issues & Solutions